Hardneck vs Softneck Garlic: Quick Answer

 - Organic Purple Italian – Full flavor, perfect for roasting.

-- Inchelium Red – An award-winning softneck with mild, nutty flavor.
+- Inchelium Red – A favorite softneck with mild, nutty flavor.

 Shop all softneck seed garlic.

-Elephant garlic isn’t true garlic but a leek relative.
+Elephant garlic isn’t true garlic—it’s a leek relative.
 Its giant bulbs are mild and slightly onion-like, making them fun for roasting whole.
-Kids especially love harvesting these giants.

 Growing Garlic: Planting to Harvest